mapbox/mapbox-maps-android/DEVELOPING.md

 branch.

-If a last commit in a developing branch has `publish_android_snapshot` in a title or description, the `build-sdk-release` CI bot will create a snapshot release.
+If a last commit in a developing branch has `publish_android_snapshot` in a title or description, the `build-modules-and-instrumentation-tests` CI step will create a snapshot release.

 The name of the snapshot release would be: